 This programme is available for a February start.
 Students who enrol on a February start for this programme will be offered the core modules, but electives will be restricted.
 Availability of electives will be subject to student numbers, timetabling and staffing constraints.

-For MSc Marketing Students will chose one from:
+For MSc Marketing Students will choose one from:

 - Group Consultancy Project